loading

 Home

-Winter Water Update 2024
+Water Update 2025

-On December 15, 2023, MPWMD filed its eminent domain case against Cal Am in Monterey Superior Court.
-The case should be heard by summer 2025.
-This first phase is the bench trial in which a judge decides if the buyout is a public necessity and if MPWMD has the right to buy Cal Am.
-The second phase would be a jury trial to determine a price for Cal Am’s local system.
+This first phase is the bench trial in which Judge Vallarta will decide if the buyout is a public necessity and if MPWMD has the right to buy Cal Am.
+MPWMD has a strong and detailed case to support the public necessity of the buyout.
+You can read their findings here.
+The second phase would be a jury trial to determine the price for Cal Am’s local system.

-CPUC Phase 2 - Water Supply and Demand
+CPUC Water Supply and Demand Decision Delayed

 Melodie Chrislock